canada-ca/digital-playbook-guide-numerique/en/4-empower-staff-deliver-better-services.md

 - What are the performance metrics defined in the contract (e.g., response time, system uptime, time period to address priority issues)?

+### Decision Making Questions: **(Do - Digital Design Playbook (ISED))**
+- Has client feedback been solicited and have you incorporated client feedback in the service design/redesign?
+- What service delivery models have been adopted elsewhere?
+- What are the opportunities for efficiencies and improvement?
+- Have new or revised IM/IT approaches been considered?
+- Have you tested prototypes with clients before launching the new website?

 ### Implementation guides

 - **[TODO: Add/revise implementation guide items]**

+- [Understanding the problem is key to fixing it](http://wiki.ic.gc.ca/pages/viewpage.action?pageId=566756956) **(Do - Digital Design Playbook (ISED))**

+- [Six Sigma - An Overview](http://www.sixsigmaonline.org/six-sigma-training-certification-information/what-is-six-sigma-an-overview-of-six-sigma-methodology/) **(Do - Digital Design Playbook (ISED))**

 ## 4.4 Empower teams to make decisions throughout the design, build, and operation of the service and allow them to learn from their mistakes